10 Tips For First-Time Home Buyers In Utah

 Landscapes developed to Localscapes's standards are said to use 66 percent less water than typical landscapes in addition to:

 The program even provides financial incentives to landscapers, developers and do-it-yourselfers!
-You can learn more about the program at https://localscapes.com.
+The Utah Division of Water Resources provides comprehensive information about the Localscapes program.

 Desert Color will employ the program to create a stunning environment residents and the public can enjoy knowing conservation efforts are in play.
 In a word, it's a "green" development.